X-lab2017/open-digger/python/README.md

      }
    }
    ```
    the `host` above is the host of the ClickHouse server.
-We can find it using `docker inspect containert_name`, and copy the `Gateway` like this:
+We can find it using `docker inspect container_name`(the container_name is set by command docker run --name xxx), and copy the `Gateway` like this:

    ```shell
    $ docker inspect container_name | grep Gateway